heyMP/phys010/assignments.md

 LATE POLICY
 -----------

-<span class="normalSpan"><span class="normalSpan"><span class="normalSpan">Assignments will be announced on the ANGEL page at least 5 days before their due date.
+Assignments will be announced on the ANGEL page at least 5 days before their due date.
 Time deadlines are strictly enforced.
-Do not wait until the last moment; computer glitches are not a valid excuse for missing deadlines. **No late homework will be accepted.**</span></span></span>
+Do not wait until the last moment; computer glitches are not a valid excuse for missing deadlines. **No late homework will be accepted.**